adobebc/web-apps-sdk/modules/blogs/{module_blogtaglist}.md

 ## {module_blogtaglist}

-Renders all tags for specific blog.
+Renders all tags for a specific blog.

 ### Parameters